 Parenting Recovery Workshop

 Family & Friends Recovery Workshop is a bio-psycho-social-spiritual skills group for parents of emerging adults (18-26) who are recovering from a substance use disorder.

 Spiritual care interventions parallel psychotherapeutic interventions and should remain care recipient centered with a continuing awareness of the trajectory of the illness and treatment.
 A chaplain might provide a spirituality lecture series, engage in spiritual assessments, offer advance care planning, maintain a sanctuary space for meditation and prayer, co-facilitate primary care groups, lead rituals, and meet with individuals, families, and staff.

 The Tikvah Center for Jewish Hope and Healing offers the following spiritual care

-At this time, we are only accepting out of pocket payment.
-Our individual sessions are $150 for 55 minutes.
+At this time, we are accepting out of pocket payment.
+Our individual sessions are $150 for 50 minutes.

-We are currently awaiting being paneled by major insurance companies.
+We are currently awaiting being paneled by other major insurance companies.